engelsl/Tensor-RTLLM/README.md

 # Install the latest preview version (corresponding to the main branch) of TensorRT-LLM.
 # If you want to install the stable version (corresponding to the release branch), please
 # remove the `--pre` option.
-pip3 install tensorrt_llm -U --pre --extra-index-url https://pypi.nvidia.com
+pip3 install tensorrt_llm -U --extra-index-url https://pypi.nvidia.com

 # Check installation
 python3 -c "import tensorrt_llm"